 We invited professional commercial real estate photographer Scott Mason of Scott Mason Photography to explain the benefits of having professional photos of your real estate property.
-When it comes to property photos, Scott is our go-to-guy, so we are excited to share his expertise on the topic with you.
+When it comes to property photos.
+Scott is our go-to guy and we are excited to share his expertise on the topic with you.

 Have you considered using professional photography for marketing your commercial real estate properties?
 The strong first impression made by outstanding professional photography is a highly valuable asset.
 It can be implemented across all your marketing materials, from brochures and online listings to email blasts and more.

 Having worked with AQUILA for many years, I know that they highly recommend hiring a professional photographer to help you meet all your marketing and sales needs.
 This article will tell you why – and how – to hire professionals for your property photography.
 In many cases, if you’re only going to put money into one marketing initiative, this is the one to pursue.

 This article will help you understand:

 - Four benefits of professional photography

-- Why to hire a professional vs. doing it yourself
+- Why hire a professional instead of doing it yourself

 - What to look for in a professional photographer